-Atomic Excitation (or Electron Excitation) is the state of an atom whose electrons are at a higher energy level than their ground state, i.e., a State of Excitation.
-It is also the act of putting an atom in that state.
+Atomic excitation (or electron excitation) is the state of an atom whose electrons are at a higher energy level than their ground state, i.e., a state of excitation.
+It is also the attainment of such a higher state.

-The atom's possible electron orbits are determined by Quantum Physics, and are quantized, or only allowed at certain energetic states.
-With sufficient energy, e.g., from a Photon, an electron can be moved to a higher state, i.e., an Excited State.
-Such an excited atom will eventually emit a photon and move toward its lowest state, i.e., its Ground State, such a change being called Electron Relaxation.
+The atom's possible electron orbits are determined by quantum physics, and are quantized, or only allowed at certain energetic states.
+With sufficient energy, e.g., from a incoming photon, an electron can be moved to a higher state (a higher electron shell than they need to be in), i.e., an excited state.
+Such an excited atom will eventually emit a photon and move toward its lowest state, i.e., its ground state, such a change being called electron relaxation.

 Radiated excitation is the energization of the electrons of an atom by a photon, i.e., bound-bound absorption.
 Gas excitation is the energization of atoms in a gas.